Naps for fun and health benefits

 You might hear about microsleep periods and think these are naps.
 They are not.
 Microsleep is unintentional brief (as little as a few seconds) of sleep, often of only part of the brain, and usually unknown (not consciously perceived) by the person.
 You do not want to have microsleep episodes.
 Indeed, intentional naps are a preventative measure against microsleep.

 Retired people take a lot of naps because they have less structured days than younger people, but those of all ages can take naps.
-A survey of 18.7% kids at age 10 take daytime naps while 34.1% of 17 year-olds do.

 How to take a power nap